hametuha/anyway-feedback/readme.md

 ## Screenshots

-1. Statistic summary in admin panel.
-2. Controller looks like this.
+1. Controller looks like this.
 You can customize it with your own css and markup.
+2. Super cool statistic summary in admin panel!
+Yeah!
+3. Simple setting.
+Documentations are also on admin screen!

 ## Changelog